 Premier Die Casting Can Help You With Your Aluminum Die Casting Needs

 If you are in a field like the medical device industry, industrial equipment, telecommunications or another field that requires you produce a lot of high-quality, durable products fast day after day, Premier Die Casting can help you with reliable aluminum die casting using the best machines and the most highly qualified personnel the industry has to offer.

 We have been die casting quality parts for over 70 years and can absolutely find the right design and plan to meet your part manufacturing needs.
 We are a family-owned and U.S.-based company that does all of our work right here in our metalworking plant in New Jersey.
 We manufacture parts across a wide variety of industries including but not limited to the ones mentioned above.

 If you’re ready for a cost-effective and reliable solution to your part manufacturing issues right now, we can’t wait to get started in helping you.
-To find out more about our die casting methods and what we can do for you, just give us a call today at 800-394-3006 or contact us online anytime.
+To find out more about our die casting methods and what we can do for you, just contact us online anytime.